 Low Self-Esteem.
 Often, people who binge aren't happy with the way they look.
 You might think badly about your body because of what others say or have said.
 You might compare yourself with TV and magazine photos that emphasize thinness.
 That might give you what's known as a negative body image.
 Such low self-esteem can lead to binge eating.
 After bingeing, a person feels guilt or shame because they ate too much.
 These feelings can cause more overeating.

 Stress and Anxiety.
 Sometimes people binge after they've gone through a major stressful event, like a divorce or losing a job.
-Emotional eating can be temporary and may not be binge eating disorder, though.
+Emotional eating can be temporary and may not be a binge eating disorder, though.
 That said, people with the disorder are usually more likely to overeat if they're anxious or stressed.

 Extreme Dieting.
 Sometimes an attempt to lose weight can lead to bingeing.
-This is especially true when people follow unhealthy diets to lose the weight, such as skipping meals or eating too little.
+This is especially true when people follow unhealthy diets to lose weight, such as skipping meals or eating too little.
 If they don't reach their goal weight, they may feel so guilty and terrible about themselves that they eat even more.

 Tips to Help Control Binges